mediafellows/ansible-role-clamav-filescan/README.md

 ## Role Variables

 Variables in this role are mostly for configuring the clamav-unofficial-sigs tool.
-For all varaibles checkout `defaults/main.yml`.
+For all variables checkout `defaults/main.yml`.

 Those are the most important you probably want to set: